Events & talks

 SATURDAY 2 MAY 2026 (DIBDEN PURLIEU)

-Noor Inayat Khan: A Spy Descended from Royalty, Trained in Beaulieu, Murdered in Dachau (Dibden Purlieu)
+Noor Inayat Khan: A Spy Descended from Royalty, Trained in Beaulieu, Executed in Dachau (Dibden Purlieu)

 Marc Heighway tells the extraordinary true story of Noor Inayat Khan – code name “Madeleine”.
 She was the first female wireless operator sent undercover into occupied France.
 This talk traces her Sufi upbringing and family background descended from Indian royalty, to her training in Beaulieu, before her perilous missions for the SOE, capture, and ultimate sacrifice at Dachau concentration camp where she was executed.